matusnovak/rpi-opengl-without-x/README.md

 Initialized EGL version: 1.4
 GL Viewport size: 1366x768
 ```

-Note!
-The resolution depends on the screen you are using!

 At the same time, a new file should be created: `output.raw`.
 This file contains raw 1366x768 RGB pixels.
 You can use Photoshop or any other software to import and view this file.
 You should be able to see the following purple triangle.
 Please note that the image is mirrored vertically as the pixel coordinates in OpenGL start from the bottom, not from the top.
 Example of the image: